 When the server loses/re-establishes connectivity to an Agent, an alert is triggered.
-This type of alert can be also sent via email or SNMP trap.
+This type of alert can also be sent via email or SNMP trap.

 To receive an email notification, the email recipient of the alert has to be added in the Default Emails field under the SMTP Alerts configuration panel (see below).